Rajeshwaranj/-myfirstapp/README.md

-# -myfirstapp
-Deploy Spring boot application into AWS using Jenkins CICD
+# Deploy Spring boot application into AWS using Jenkins CICD

 Add the ec2-user, Jenkins user to the docker group so you can execute Docker commands without using sudo.: